Cocker Spaniel Aggression

 This little guy is extremely smart but growls if you go to pet him, try to move him, and when he eats.
 He is mainly like this with me and seldom does it when my husband is around.

 He also growls at my daughters.

-I have tried feeding him, time outs, rewarding good behavior, etc. Does this mean he is going to be an aggressive dog?
-Or is it common puppy behavior?
+I have tried feeding him, time outs, rewarding good behaviour, etc. Does this mean he is going to be an aggressive dog?
+Or is it common puppy behaviour?

 Thanks for your time!

 When a dog growls at you, he's trying to communicate with you.
 It's his way of letting you know that he's in pain, is frightened (fear aggression), is guarding his food or toys (resource guarding), or his growling may be territorial.

 Growling is a warning, so it's important to take note of it.

 It's a warning that a bite may follow.
 You may receive a couple of additional warnings before the bite, such as a snarl and/or a snap.